Star Wars: Squadrons trailer pits X-Wing vs TIE Fighter – and reveals a release date

 The Star Wars: Squadrons trailer is here, revealing the newest game set in a galaxy far, far away to be released by publisher EA.
 It's a first-person space dogfighting game between Rebel and Imperial ships, with 5v5 multiplayer.
-Its release date is coming this year, too, on October 2, 2020, and you can play the entire game in VR.
+It'll be released on October 2, 2020, and you'll be able to play the entire game in VR.

 Star Wars: Squadrons is described as an "authentic piloting experience" where you master the art of space combat, and you can apparently divert power between systems in your ship, which recalls the classic Lucasarts space simulator games X-Wing and TIE Fighter.